Germany in the Eurovision Song Contest 2019: Final

 The televised final took place on 22 February 2019.
-The winner, "Sister" performed by S!sters, was selected through a combination of votes from a 100-member Eurovision panel (1/3), a twenty-member international jury panel (1/3) and public voting (1/3), including options for landline and SMS voting.
-In addition to the performances of the competing entries, 2010 German Eurovision entrant Lena, who won the Eurovision Song Contest 2010, performed her single "Thank You" and 2018 German Eurovision entrant Michael Schulte performed his single "Back to the Start".
-German singers Udo Lindenberg and Andreas Bourani performed their single "Radio Song" and German band Revolverheld also performed.
-374,313 votes were cast in the final.
+The winner, "Sister" performed by S!sters, was selected through a combination of votes from a 100-member Eurovision panel (1/3), a 20-member international jury panel (1/3) and public televoting which included options for landline and SMS voting (1/3).
+In addition to the performances of the competing entries, 2010 German Eurovision Song Contest winner Lena performed her song "Thank You", 2018 German Eurovision entrant Michael Schulte performed his new song "Back to the Start", German singer Udo Lindenberg performed his song "Radio Song" together with singer Andreas Bourani, and German band Revolverheld performed their song "So wie jetzt".
+A total of 374,313 televotes were cast during the show: 255,837 votes through landline and 118,476 votes through SMS.

 Promotion

 S!sters made several appearances across Europe to specifically promote "Sister" as the German Eurovision entry.
-On 6 April, they performed at the Eurovision in Concert at the AFAS Live venue in Amsterdam, hosted by Cornald Maas and Marlayne, to over 4,500 spectators.
-They also made several radio & television promotions for "Sister" in Germany.
+On 6 April, Sisters performed during the Eurovision in Concert event which was held at the AFAS Live venue in Amsterdam, Netherlands and hosted by Edsilia Rombley and Marlayne.
+They also performed at the Eurovision Pre-Party Madrid event, which was held on 21 April at the Sala La Riviera venue in Madrid, Spain and hosted by Tony Aguilar and Julia Varela.